KemalAkin/kemalakin.github.io/_pages/cv.md

 Experience
 ======
 * 2019 - 2022: Research Assistant, Faculty of Engineering and Natural Sciences, Department of Forensic Science, Uskudar University, Istanbul.
+  * Applying scientific principles and methods to the analysis, identification, and classification of physical evidence relating to criminal (or suspected criminal) cases
   * Designing and conducting physics, ballistics, questioned documents laboratory sessions
   * Teaching physics, ballistics, criminalistics and questioned documents courses (partly)
   * Performing data analysis by employing proper statistical/ML techniques and computational methods